uc-cdis/gen3-helm/docs/otel-logs-and-traces.md

 > **Working notes** This is one reading of what the platform would need in order to
 > support JSON logging and tracing for Gen3 services in general.
 This file is meant to be deleted once the work is scoped.

-## What the services emit
+## What the services (will eventually) emit

-The Gen3 AI services (`gen3-embeddings` and its siblings) v1.0.0 will emit logs in JSON, tracing info with Open Telemetry, and metrics with prometheus.
-Metrics need no chart work from what I can tell.
+The Gen3 AI services (`gen3-embeddings` and its siblings) v1.0.0 will emit logs in JSON, tracing info with Open Telemetry, metrics with prometheus, and continuous profiles with Pyroscope.
+Metrics need no chart work from what I can tell, and profiles need only an address plus a backend to put at the other end of it.

 `gen3logging`'s JSON formatter writes one object per line: